 … then this guide is for you!

-This guide is to help you understand the mega-backdoor Roth so that you can save more tax-efficiently and minimize taxes down the road in retirement.
+This guide is to help you understand the mega-backdoor Roth so you can save more tax-efficiently and minimize taxes in retirement.

-The mega-backdoor Roth strategy involves making after-tax 401(k) contributions and then converting those funds to a Roth IRA or Roth 401(k).
-This strategy allows high-earners to save more aggressively and tax-efficiently for retirement.
+The mega-backdoor Roth is a strategy for saving more aggressively and tax-efficiently for retirement by making after-tax contributions to a 401(k) plan and then converting those contributions to a Roth IRA or Roth 401(k).

 The best way to confirm that your company offers the mega-backdoor Roth is by reviewing your 401(k) plan summary description.
 The process of reviewing a 30-80 page plan summary description is a bit of a cumbersome task, so if you are unsure, a best practice is to ask your 401(k) plan administrator or financial planner.